jpedro/jpedro.github.io/.posts/scrum.md

-I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand for managers, that need to justify development ~costs~ time, that is meaningless.
+I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand for managers, that need to justify development ~costs~ time, that manifesto is meaningless.

-Scrum is a way to get workers to estimate, commit to a deadline and track their progress.
+So Scrum comes in as a way to get workers to estimate, commit to a deadline and track their progress.
 This is, obviously, important.

 ## The fails